rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 by all the original models.
 Essentially, each model gets to “vote” on the outcome and the majority or plurality outcome is the winner.

-While the package ‘caretEnsemble’ supports adding a ensemble method to the end of the modeling pipeline, it doesn’t support the timeslice feature used above, so a custom, basic approach is used where each model’s predictions are weighted by that model’s overall stest accuracy.
+Whiel the package ‘caretEnsemble’ supports adding a ensemble method to the end of the modeling pipeline, it doesn’t support the timeslice feature used above, so a custom, basic approach is used where each model’s predictions are weighted by that model’s overall stest accuracy.